vicvega/hpfeeds-ruby/README.md

-# Hpfeeds
+# HPFeeds

-This gem should be used to make easy to interact (publish, subscribe) with a HPFeeds broker.
+This gem should be used to make easy to interact (publish, subscribe) with a [HPFeeds broker](https://redmine.honeynet.org/projects/hpfeeds/wiki).
 At the moment it's just a gem naked skeleton, and an idea in my mind.
 Don't know how does it takes for me to write down something...

 ## Installation